thetanishqrawat05/QuickApply/replit.md

   - Responsive design with gradient styling and modern UI components

 - **Backend Services**:
-  - **EnhancedAutoApplyWorkflowService**: Main orchestrator with full feature integration
+  - **RealApplicationService**: Main orchestrator with universal form detection and AI integration
-  - **OpenAIService**: AI cover letter generation using GPT-4o model
+  - **UniversalFormDetector**: Comprehensive form field detection for all ATS platforms (500+ selectors)
+  - **GeminiService**: Permanent AI integration with task-specific configurations for cover letters and analysis
   - **WhatsAppService**: Twilio-based messaging for review and confirmation notifications
-  - **AutoLoginService**: Multi-method authentication (email/password, Google OAuth, LinkedIn OAuth)
+  - **EnhancedAutoLoginService**: Multi-method authentication with session persistence
   - **ScreenshotService**: Evidence capture for submissions and error debugging

 - **Database Architecture**: